metorikhq/metorik-helper/readme.txt

 == Changelog ==
 = 1.5.0 =
 * Added a filter 'metorik_cart_items', which can be used to disable Metorik's cart items count code.
-* Don't include checkout-draft orders in updated endpoints.
+* Don't include auto-draft & checkout-draft orders in updated endpoints.
 * Added a filter 'metorik_orders_updated_query', which can be used for modifying the 'orders/updated' API endpoint query.
 * Send phone numbers with carts.